XingxingHuang/DeepLearningTechniques_2D/README.md

 **DBM** deep Boltzmann machine
 **DBN** deep belief networks

+**FaceNet**

+**FCNT** **GOTURN** **C-COT** **SiameseFC** object tracking

+**CRNN** **CTPN** OCR

 ## Techniques

+**Batch Normalization** [1805.11604v3](https://arxiv.org/abs/1805.11604) This paper talks about why BN helps.
+The popular belief is that the BN reduces the so-called “internal covariate shift”.
+The paper demonstrates that such distributional stability of layer inputs has little to do with the success of BatchNorm.
+Instead, a more fundamental impact of BatchNorm on the training process: it makes the optimization landscape significantly smoother.
+This smoothness induces a more predictive and stable behavior of the gradients, allowing for faster training.

 **ReLu, Leaky Relu, ELU, SELU** The ReLu keep the gradient to 1 to avoid the gradient vanishing and exploding problems, but it face dying ReLu problem as the model has low response for negative values.
 The [Leaky ReLu](https://ai.stanford.edu/~amaas/papers/relu_hybrid_icml2013_final.pdf) in 2013, [ELU](https://arxiv.org/abs/1511.07289) in 2015, [SELU](https://arxiv.org/abs/1706.02515) (scaled exponential Linear Unit) in 2017 solves the problem by change the format when x < 0.